If you’re dreaming of a trip to the lush rainforests and pristine beaches of Costa Rica, you’re in for a treat.

 A week’s worth of groceries for a solo traveler will cost around $40 to $60, depending on your tastes and dietary preferences.

-Activities and Excursions Costs
+Activities and Excursion Costs in Costa Rica

 Costa Rica is home to numerous national parks, each offering unique experiences, from lush rainforests to pristine beaches and active volcanoes.